 - Genetic traits that determine lignin and cellulose levels in trees used for biofuels

-- Zinc-finger nuclease mutagenesis of floral genes: Tools for preventing invasiveness of exotic biomass species
+- Zinc-finger nuclease (ZFN) mutagenesis of floral genes: Tools for preventing invasiveness of exotic biomass species

 - Models for woody biomass collection, transport and processing